-- " Use the daily activities to engage your child in literacy discovery. - " Check out local resources, including local libraries (pg.30), community agencies (pg.31), and Ready for Kindergarten Skills (pg.34). - " Look over the Kindergarten registration page and other school information (pg.29). - " Read the "Children & Technology" page to discover tips and tricks for using media in the home and on the go (pg.33).
+- " Use the daily activities to engage your child in learning opportunities in and outside of your home in the community. - " Look for full and part-time birth to five early care and education programs and school registration (pg.
+29). - " Check out local resources, including local libraries (pg.30), community agencies (pg.31), and Ready for Kindergarten Skills (pg.34). - " Read the "Children & Technology" page to discover tips and tricks for using media in the home and on the go (pg.33).